laserkelvin/SpectraViewer/README.md

 filtered data.
 Typically, we try and avoid large impulse noise (likely owing to the electrical discharge), and the more of the time-domain data you include, the larger the contribution from DC noise.

+The screencap above shows a good example of what the FFT filter does a good job of: there's a huge amount of baseline in the original signal, which we can get rid of.

+Once you're happy with the quality of the processed spectrum, you can click on peaks to add them to the table at the bottom of the page.
+Once you're done, you can hit the "Save table" button, which exports to the `data/` directory as a CSV file.

 ## License